Behaviour Analyst Transitional Route 2: Section D- Registration Process

 SECTION C: Additional Evidence of Practice CategoriesAcceptable Supporting DocumentationMaximum Points Points Range

 Experience providing ABA services while under supervision, where the supervisor was ultimately responsible for clinical decision making.
 May include practicum or placement hours completed while fulfilling the requirements of recognized coursework in behaviour analysis.
-Required: Attestation of clinical supervisor documenting dates of supervision and the nature of tasks completed while under supervision.

 Optional: CV of clinical supervisor and/or copies of forms completed during supervised practice, if available.